George Floyd's family sues Minneapolis, four officers charged in his death

 Crump said the lawsuit seeks to set a precedent "that makes it financially prohibitive for police to wrongfully kill marginalized people - especially Black people - in the future."

+Mayor Jacob Frey's office said he couldn't comment on pending litigation.
+Interim City Attorney Erik Nilsson said the city is reviewing the lawsuit and will respond to it.

-Floyd, who was Black and handcuffed, died May 25 after Derek Chauvin, a white police officer, pressed his knee against Floyd's neck for nearly eight minutes as Floyd said he couldn't breathe.
+Floyd, a Black man who was handcuffed, died May 25 after Derek Chauvin, a white police officer, pressed his knee against Floyd's neck for nearly eight minutes as Floyd said he couldn't breathe.
 Chauvin is charged with second-degree murder, third-degree murder and manslaughter.
 Three other officers at the scene - Tou Thao, Thomas Lane and J. Kueng - are charged with aiding and abetting both second-degree murder and manslaughter.

 All four officers were fired the day after Floyd's death, which set off protests that spread around the world and turned into a national reckoning on race in America.

-A public hearing was planned later Wednesday on the proposal, which requires a change in the city's charter that could go to voters in November.

 The lawsuit comes on the same day that a court allowed public viewing by appointment of video from the body cameras of Lane and Kueng.
-A coalition of news organizations and attorneys for Lane and Kueng have been advocating to make the videos public, saying they would provide a more complete picture of what happened when Floyd was taken into custody.
+A coalition of news organizations and attorneys for Lane and Kueng have been advocating to make the videos public, saying they would provide a more complete picture of what happened.
 The judge hasn't said why he's not allowing the video to be disseminated more widely.

 According to documents in state probate court, Floyd is survived by 11 known heirs, including five children and six siblings.
 They live in Texas, North Carolina, Florida and New York.
 All but one of Floyd's children are adults.
 He has no living parents or grandparents.
-A trustee was named last week, paving the way for the lawsuit.
+Kaarin Nelson Schaffer, named last week as the trustee for Floyd's family, is the plaintiff in the federal lawsuit.

+The lawsuit takes issue with police policies and training.
+It says that even though neck restraints can be deadly, the police department allowed them to be used in situations in which deadly force wasn't warranted.
+After Floyd's death, Police Chief Medaria Arradondo said the type of restraint Chauvin had used wasn't authorized, and the department banned chokeholds and neck restraints in the days following Floyd's death.

+The lawsuit also contends that the city acted with "deliberate indifference" when it came to allowing police to use excessive force.
+It says the city ratified practices that allowed officers to treat Black community members differently and it fostered a culture in which officers weren't penalized for bad actions.

 The families of victims of other high-profile police shootings have received high payouts in Minnesota.
 Last year, Minneapolis agreed to pay $20 million to the family of Justine Ruszczyk Damond, an unarmed woman who was shot by an officer after she called 911 to report hearing a possible crime happening behind her home.
 The settlement came three days after the officer, Mohamed Noor, was convicted of murdering her and is believed to be the largest payout ever stemming from police violence in Minnesota.

-At the time, Mayor Jacob Frey cited Noor's unprecedented conviction and his failure to identify a threat before he used deadly force as reasons for the large settlement.
+At the time, Frey cited Noor's unprecedented conviction and his failure to identify a threat before he used deadly force as reasons for the large settlement.

-The mother of Philando Castile, a black motorist killed by an officer in 2016, reached a nearly $3 million settlement with the suburb of St. Anthony, which employed the officer.
-The officer, Jeronimo Yanez, was acquitted of manslaughter and other charges.
+The mother of Philando Castile, a black motorist killed by an officer in 2016, reached a nearly $3 million settlement with the suburb of St. Anthony, which employed Jeronimo Yanez, who was acquitted of manslaughter and other charges.